biccio/precisiondocs/content/post/5-daily-AI-tools-for-technical-writer.md

 ### For: API reference generation and OpenAPI augmentation

-I work a lot with OpenAPI files, and ReadMe is built around that.
-Their AI auto-generates:
+ReadMe is built around OpenAPI, a cornerstone of modern API documentation and an essential tool for today’s technical writers, and its AI auto-generates:

 - Descriptions of endpoints based on schema names
 - Sample requests and responses